Real Estate Market Insights Switzerland

 Neighborhood Analysis

 St. Moritz’s housing market is divided into a series of high-altitude, prestige-driven neighborhoods, each with its own architectural identity, elevation advantages, and access to ski infrastructure, lake views, or village amenities.
-Demand remains focused on a small number of ultra-prime districts, with minimal inventory turnover and tightly regulated development.
+Demand stays focused on a small number of ultra-prime districts, with minimal inventory turnover and tightly regulated development.
+Knowing where to buy matters enormously here.

 Suvretta